jhu-dvrk/dvrk-readthedocs/docs/pages/video/software/dvrk/dvrk_data/data-collection.rst

 The principal tools are:

-* :doc:`record` for acquisition and session metadata.
+* :ref:`dvrk-record` for acquisition and session metadata.
-* :doc:`extract` for images, video ranges, and ROS-topic CSV files.
+* :ref:`dvrk-extract` for images, video ranges, and ROS-topic CSV files.
-* :doc:`latency-calibration` for empirical video latency.
+* :ref:`dvrk-latency-calibration` for empirical video latency.
-* :doc:`tagging` for optional post-recording curation.
+* :ref:`dvrk-tagging` for optional post-recording curation.